-Big Data as a topic of discussion fell off the Gartner Hype Cycle in 2015.
-Why?
-Not because it isn’t important; Big Data exited the Hype Cycle because it graduated to a core technology.
-It’s real, not speculative.
-It’s a commodity that Gartner assumes everyone has and is using.
+While Big Data as a topic of discussion fell off the Gartner Hype Cycle in 2015, it remains important to smart business decisions and operations.
+That’s true in communications, too.
+But it’s not yet a commodity everyone in the field has and is using.

 Let’s begin by defining what Big Data is.
 The formal definition via Wikipedia is: